45

 Instructions

-1. Add the yeast to the warm water.
+1. Add the yeast into the water.
 Stir to mix.
 Set aside for 5 minutes or until the yeast has dissolved and the mixture is frothy.

-3. Allow to rest covered for 5 minutes and then knead with the dough hook until it looks shiny.
-It will still be somewhat sticky, but don’t be tempted to add more flour.
+5. Cover the bowl for 5 minutes and then knead with the dough hook until the dough looks shiny and starts to pull up on the hook.
+It will still be somewhat sticky, but don't be tempted to add more flour.

-4. Form into a ball and take it out of the bowl.
-Now brush the base of the bowl with some oil and place the dough in it.
-Cover the bowl with a piece of cling film and set aside in a warm, draught-free place for an hour or until the dough doubles.
+6. Remove the dough from the mixer and give a few gentle kneads with hand to form into a ball.
+Brush the base of a bowl ( I use the same bowl) with some oil and place the dough in it.
+Cover the bowl with a piece of cling film or a tight lid and set aside in a warm, draught-free place for an hour or until the dough doubles.

-7. Working with one dough ball at a time,roll out into a tear drop shape.
+9. Working with one dough ball at a time, roll out into a tear drop shape.
 Wide on one side, narrow on the other.
+Or just a round or Oblong.
+The key is to roll the dough evenly and not too thin.

-9. Keep an eye on it after the first 1.5 minutes and take out when the gets a few brown spots.
-Remove from oven and brush with butter before serving.
+11. Keep an eye on it after the first 2 minutes and take it out when it gets lightly browned underneath and forms a few brown bubbles on top.
+Remove from oven and brush with ghee (optional) before serving.

 Share with: